ucr-rhic/ucr-rhic.github.io/how-tos/setup_xwindow.md

 Using X11 on Ubuntu is fairly simple.

 1. Set the __DISPLAY__ environment variable to *localhost:0*[^1] using the command `export DISPLAY=localhost:0`
-2. Enable X11 forwarding with your SSH command using option '-X' `ssh -X user@rssh.rhic.bnl.gov`
+2. Enable X11 forwarding with your SSH command using option '-X' `ssh -X user@ssh.sdcc.bnl.gov`
 	- You can use option '-Y' instead which tells ssh it is a trusted client but this may lead to security issues [see here](https://askubuntu.com/questions/35512/what-is-the-difference-between-ssh-y-trusted-x11-forwarding-and-ssh-x-u) and [here](https://stackoverflow.com/questions/13425820/difference-between-ssh-x-and-ssh-y), only use it if '-X'	is not working.
 3. Finished: Any graphical interface will now be opened on the X-window display, you can also [display image files](#X11DisplayImage)
 	- It is a good idea to check that (not modify) __DISPLAY__ environment variable is set to *localhost*[^1] on remote machine and `xeyes` runs.
 If it is not set or `xeyes` doesn't run, then go back to beginning and try again.

 ### Mac OS X

 Using X11 on Mac OS X is similar to  Ubuntu.
 The only difference is __DISPLAY__ environment variable need not be set.
-Simply ssh using option '-X' or '-Y' as needed [see](#UbuntuSetupX11) `ssh -X user@rssh.rhic.bnl.gov`.
+Simply ssh using option '-X' or '-Y' as needed [see](#UbuntuSetupX11) `ssh -X user@ssh.sdcc.bnl.gov`.
 It is a good idea to check that (not modify) __DISPLAY__ environment variable is set to *localhost*[^1] on remote machine and `xeyes` runs.
 If it is not set or `xeyes` doesn't run, then go back to beginning and try again.

 ### Windows